BrianRuizy/gatsby-minimal-portfolio/README.md

 ## Installation

 Like my project?
 Want to use it for your own project?
 First, fork the repository, then `git clone` to your local system, and type the following commands to get the project running locally fast and easy.
-Don't forget to leave a star⭐!

 ```bash
 npm install